Mixing times via super-fast coupling: Super-fast coupling

-Without loss of generality, we would like to state that, in our coupling construction, whenever a coupled card, for example $\fbox{\bf b}$, is selected, and thus a transposition $\ll \fbox{\bf b}, \fbox{\bf a} \gg$ with another card $\fbox{\bf a}$ is to be applied, we actually need not do this transposition, as the resulting discrepancies will be the same (with different card values, of course) as before the transposition.
-This is because they have the same cycle structure, and so are conjugate.
-Moreover, if the card $\fbox{\bf a}$ is not coupled, and is waiting for the transposition $\ll \fbox{\bf a},i \gg$, then after $\ll \fbox{\bf b}, \fbox{\bf a} \gg$ the card $\fbox{\bf b}$ will be uncoupled, and must wait for $\ll \fbox{\bf b},i \gg$ with the same random $i$, as $i$ has not been used yet.
-If we ignore transposition $\ll \fbox{\bf b}, \fbox{\bf a} \gg$, then $\fbox{\bf a}$ will continue waiting for $\ll \fbox{\bf a},i \gg$ as if no changes have happened.
-If $\sigma$ is a permutation of face values on the cards, then from our point of view, the coupled process $ $ is equivalent $ $ because of group invariance of the process.
-Also, if $\fbox{\bf a}$ is uncoupled, and $\ll \fbox{\bf a},i \gg$ is to occur, where site $i$ is occupied by the same $\fbox{\bf b}$ in both processes, no relabeling is necessary (relabeling is optional).
-If we do not relabel, the card $\fbox{\bf a}$ will have to reselect a random new $i$, and wait for $\ll \fbox{\bf a},i \gg$ to happen.
-The key point is that the situation is invariant under label-to-label transpositions.
+Now, without loss of generality, we would like to state that, in the last coupling construction, whenever a coupled card, for example $\fbox{\bf a}$, is selected, and thus a transposition $\ll \fbox{\bf a}, \fbox{\bf b} \gg$ with another card $\fbox{\bf b}$ is to be applied, we actually need not do this transposition, as the resulting discrepancies will be the same (with different card values, of course) as before the transposition.
+In general, for any permutation $\sigma$ of face values on the cards, the coupled process $ $ is isomorphic to $ $ under what we will call {\it the group invariance} of the coupled process.
+The point of mentioning the group invariance property is to stress our right to suppress label-to-label transpositions in the coupled process whenever necessary.

-\subsection{Improving the coupling.}
+\subsection{Improving the coupling}

-The basic strategy of the coupling described in this paper is to condition on a key $\sigma$-field in the future and then to use this future information to arrange the intermittent events so that the process is set up for a successful coupling event.
-This is completely legal as long as we take care to have the marginal stochastic processes maintain the correct finite-dimensional distributions.
+The basic strategy for the type of coupling constructions described in this paper is to condition on a key $\sigma$-field in the future and then to use this future information to arrange the intermittent events so that the process is set up for a successful coupling event.
+This is completely legitimate as long as we take care to have the marginal stochastic processes maintain the correct finite-dimensional distributions.
 If this is followed, we are able to modify the joint distributions of the processes however we like to obtain our goal.
-0.3 in
+0.2 in

+In order to illustrate the forthcoming coupling construction and the notations used therein let us consider the following example.
+0.2 in

-{\bf Example.} To illustrate the forthcoming construction (and our notation), suppose we have four cards that are paired so they have two discrepancies at time $t_0=0$ ($d=2$).
+{\bf Example.} Consider a deck of four cards that are paired so they have two discrepancies ($d=2$) at time $t_0=0$.

 We pick a random uniform location $i_1 \in \{1,2,3,4\}$ and an exponential time $t_1$.
 0.3 in Conditioned on the event of card $\fbox{2}$ jumping to $i_1$ (i.e. $<<\fbox{2},i_1>>$) at time $t_1$, we provide the following coupling rules for time $t \in [0,t_1]$.
 0.2 in